daydreaming-experiment/app/CONTRIBUTING.md

 Now we should be good to go for a full build of the app. `cd` into daydreaming's repository, and run `mvn package`.
-This should take a few minutes, and when finished there should be a complete `daydreaming-XXX.apk` file in the `target` folder of the repository.
+This should take a few minutes, and when finished there should be a nice `daydreaming-x.y.z.apk` in the `target` folder of the repository.
 If there isn't, or if a problem appears before this stage, please file an issue so we can fix this document!

 ## Setting up IntelliJ IDEA

 Now that we've set up Maven and that we can build the app, it's time to get the IDE running.
-I'm using version 12.1 ; if your experience is different with a different version, please send us feedback!
+I'm using IntelliJ IDEA Community Edition, version 12.1 ; if your experience is different with a different version, please send us feedback!

 ### Importing the Maven project

 Fire up IntelliJ and choose `Import Project` from the welcome screen.
-In the popup dialog, navigate to daydreaming's repository and select the `pom.xml` file.
+At the popup dialog, navigate to daydreaming's repository and select `pom.xml`.
 Click `OK`.

-At the following window, you can leave all the default options as they are and click `Next` directly.
+At the following window, leave all the default options as they are and click `Next` directly.

 At the following window, check the `android` profile, then click `Next`.

-At the following window, the `com.brainydroid.daydreaming:XXX` project should already be selected (if not, select it for import), so you can click `Next`.
+At the following window, the `com.brainydroid.daydreaming:x.y.z` project should already be selected (if not, select it for import), so you can click `Next`.

-At the following window, we'll start by configuring a Java SDK (or JDK) if you don't already have one.
+At the following window, we'll start by configuring a Java SDK (i.e.
+JDK) if you don't already have one.
 Click the green `+` button (top left) and choose `JDK`.
-In the popup window, navigate the home of your default JDK (mine is `/usr/lib/jvm/default-java`) and click `OK` (better if it's version 1.7).
+In the popup window, navigate to the home of your default JDK (mine is `/usr/lib/jvm/default-java`) and click `OK` (better if it's version 1.7).
 Now click that green `+` button again, and choose `Android SDK` this time.
-In the popup window, navigate the Android SDK home folder (the one we configured in the `ANDROID_HOME` environment variable), and click `OK`.
+In the popup window, navigate to the Android SDK home folder (the one we configured in the `ANDROID_HOME` environment variable), and click `OK`.
 Accept the `Java SDK` version (`1.7` for me) and the `Build target` (`Android 4.1.2` normally) by clicking `OK` at the popup dialog.
 Now click `Next`, and then `Finish` at the next window to finalize the import.

 The import will take a few minutes to complete, and on its way it will most probably give you an `Error when importing module '~apklib-android.support_compatibility-v7_13': Cannot find appropriate Android platform for API level`.
-Not to worry, it's [a known bug](http://youtrack.jetbrains.com/issue/IDEA-104800) and has no tangible impact (it's fixed in IntelliJ 12.1.2 if you have it)
+Not to worry, it's [a known bug](http://youtrack.jetbrains.com/issue/IDEA-104800) and has no tangible impact (it's fixed in IntelliJ 12.1.2).

 ### Configuring IntelliJ